katealexander/cyclicIF/README.md

 Used the CellProfiler pipeline, "makeCytoplasmMask" to combine the cytoplasmic stains into one image:
 1. Within CellProfiler, in the Images tab clear the files that are currently there, then right click and browse for folders to select to parent directory that has all of your image directories.
 Click on "Apply filteres to the file list" to filter the files that will be loaded.
 2. In NamesAndTypes, make sure the desired markers are represented.
 Delete markers that are not used in this experiment.
 Click Update
 3. Click on "Analyze Images".
-This will create a new image within each well, called "addedCytoplasmWithDAPI2"
+This will create a new image within each well, called "addedCytoplasmWithDAPI7"

 This is then used in combination with the DNA signal to detect nuclei using [CellPose](https://cellpose.readthedocs.io/en/latest/installation.html).
 Ensure all dependencies are met before starting.

 The makeCytoplasmMask CellProfiler pipeline also outputs cropped images that can be used to train CellPose models.
 This part can be unchecked within CellProfiler if a model is trained already.

-I trained the model, entitled CP_FFPE_nuclei, from the cyto3 CellPose model.
+I trained the model, entitled CP_FFPE_nuclei9, from the cyto3 CellPose model.
 It works fairly well for our data and can likely be used for future segmentation without need for additional training.

 To run for all the wells within a folder
 ```